RonenNess/V8Extended/README.md

 Set the root folder all filesystem-related operation will be relative to.

-#### LockPathToRoot()
+#### LockPathRoot()

-If called, will permanently lock all operation to be inside the `RootFolder` folder (preventing user from escaping that folder) and will prevent the ability to change the root folder.
+If called, will permanently lock all operation to be inside the `RootFolder` folder (ie preventing the script from leaving that folder) and will also block the ability to change the root folder.
+For example, if the JavaScript part tries to write file at "../filename.txt" an exception will be thrown.

 This action is irreversible, unless you create and attach a new filesystem module to the v8 engine.

-Note: I can't promise there are no ways to break from this cage, so please use carefully and **at your own risk**.
+Note: I tested most basic cases but there's a chance I've missed something, so please use carefully and **at your own risk**.

 # License